r00t-3xp10it/resource_files/README.md

 - instruct the resource script to search in WAN for rhosts with service port open **( Search: WAN for hosts )**<br />

       msfconsole -q -x 'setg RANDOM_HOSTS true;resource /root/mysql_brute.rc'

+**Remark: If the database contains any hosts previous to this scans, then rc script will run attacks againts all hosts in db**<br />

 <br /><br /><br />